|

 Relocated: Mitchel AFB, New York Approximately 15 August 1945

-Reassigned: 5 March 1946 to Fifthteenth AF
+Reassigned: 5 March 1946 to Fifteenth AF

 Relocated: Colorado Springs, Colorado 5 March 1946